padillacoreanolab/social-neuro-modeling/notebooks/sleap_analysis/README.md

 - Output from `./01_rce2_add_sleap_pose_estimation.ipynb` notebook

 ## Outputs
-- Processed data frames and visual plots of analyzed data.
+- Further processed data frames and visual plots of analyzed data.
+- Pandas Dataframe consisting of processed data from SLEAP pose estimation.
+Includes:
+    - coordinates of subject/agent
+    - velocity of thorax of subject/agent
+    - distance of thorax to reward port of subject/agent

 # Description of columns in output